jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

   .. code-block:: python

-    TypeError: withdraw() got an unexpected keyword argument 'pin_is_correct'
+    TypeError: withdraw() got an unexpected keyword argument 'pin_is_right'

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen in ``test_atm.py``